How do I determine which organization is best for me?

 Can I join if I am a transfer student?

 YES!
 More than 10% of Greek members are transfer students.
+Find more information on our transfer student page.
 There are some deadlines to be aware of depending on the community you are interested in joining.
 Some councils have a more formal recruitment process where students must sign-up and register to participate in recruitment whereas others are more informal processes where interested students can participate as the events occur.
 You can find any deadlines for joining by visiting our recruitment and intake information page.